redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 ## Test guidelines

-Each `tnf.Test` implementation must have unit tests.
-Ideally, each `tnf.Test` implementation should strive for 100% line coverage when possible.
+Each `tnf.Tester` implementation must have unit tests.
+Ideally, each `tnf.Tester` implementation should strive for 100% line coverage when possible.
 For some examples of existing tests, consult:

 * pkg/tnf/handlers/base/version_test.go